simone-contorno/rt-assignment-1/README.md

 <a name="how"></a>
 ### How it works

-The program use principally 3 parameters:
+The program use principally 2 parameters:
     <ol>
-        <li>Orientation: check how the robot is oriented.</li>
         <li>Direction: signal the direction where the robot is going on.</li>
             <ul>
                 <li>1 - Right</li>